csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - Nucleus sampling: [The Curious Case of Neural Text Degeneration](https://arxiv.org/abs/1904.09751) (holtzman...choi, 2019)
         - Contrastive decoding ([li et al. 2022](https://arxiv.org/abs/2210.15097)) - decode based on the difference between a large and small LLM
           - Context-aware decoding ([shi, ...zettlemoyer, yih, 2023](https://arxiv.org/pdf/2305.14739.pdf)) - the difference between the output probabilities when a model is used with and without context
-          - DoLa: Decoding by Contrasting Layers Improves Factuality in Large Language Models ([chuang...he, 2023](https://arxiv.org/abs/2309.03883)) - contasting later layers with early layers can improve truthfulness
+          - DoLa: Decoding by Contrasting Layers Improves Factuality in LLMs ([chuang...he, 2023](https://arxiv.org/abs/2309.03883)) - contasting later layers with early layers can improve truthfulness
           - Calibrate Before Use: Improving Few-Shot Performance of Language Models ([zhao, ..., dan klein, sameer singh, 2021](https://arxiv.org/abs/2102.09690)) - to make prompting easier, first calibrate output distr by making it uniform when given null inputs, e.g. "N/A"
     - Minimum Bayes Risk Decoding ([suzgun, ..., jurafsky, 2022](https://arxiv.org/abs/2211.07634)) or ([freitag et al. 2022](https://arxiv.org/pdf/2111.09388.pdf))
     - A Frustratingly Simple Decoding Method for Neural Text Generation ([yang, ..., shi, 2023](https://arxiv.org/abs/2305.12675)) - build an anti-LM based on previously generated text and use this anti-LM to penalize future generation of what has been generated